c0up

 You just walked away

-and I just watched you
+And I just watched you

 What could I say

-How close am I to losing you
+How close am I

-Tonight you just close your eyes
+You just close your eyes

-and I just watch you
+And I just watch you

-slip away
+Slip away

-How close am I to losing you
+How close am I

-Hey are you awake
+Hey, are you awake

 Yeah I'm right here